ulygit/asus_rt_ac68u/README.md

 6. Run `chmod 600 .cloudflare`.
 7. Run `./cloudflare_ddns list`.
 8. Step 7 should have resulted in the creation of a log file named `cloudflare_ddns.log`.
 Open the log file and review the JSON response object, which should be a listing of your Cloudflare DNS records for the zone ID specified in Step 4.
 > Note: If there is an error in the log file or no log file is present, ensure permissions are correct and that the text of the script is copied accurately.
-Double-check your credentials.
+Double-check your Cloudflare credentials.
 If the error is from Cloudflare, you can review the text of the error in the JSON response and look any error code online.
 9. Edit `.cloudflare` with the DNS record information (i.e. ID, name and type) obtained from Step 8.
 Ensure your text matches exactly.
 10. Run `./cloudflare_ddns 1.1.1.1`.
 11. Review the log file for the result of the last execution.
 If you see a successful response, verify against the Cloudflare portal.
 Otherwise, review the errors and correct as necessary.